MansiMore99/AI-Conversational-Bot-on-zoom/README.md

 ## Functionalities:

-* Responds to user messages in Zoom Team Chat using Cerebras' language models.
+* Respond to user messages in Zoom Team Chat using Cerebras' language models.
 * Maintains conversation history for context-aware responses.
 * Can be used in direct messages or invoked in group chats and channels.
 * Provides helpful information, answers questions, assists with tasks, and engages in discussions on various topics with exceptional speed and accuracy.
-* At the end, I will share my experience on how My Bot assisted me during the project when I got stuck.
+* In the end, I will share my experience on how My Bot assisted me during the project when I got stuck.

 ## Architecture: